vbhv007/clipboard/README.md

 ### This is CLI pastebin.
 (Well CLI and Web eventually..)

 # What are the Components
-* A REST API built with flask which deals with the MongoDB database stuff (hosted [here](clipboard-api.herokuapp.com))
+* A REST API built with flask which deals with the MongoDB database stuff (hosted [here](clipboard-api.herokuapp.com)).
 * A cli python app which users can use to do certain tasks if only they want to do it.
-(Seriously no pressure here..)
+(Seriously no pressure here..).
 * A web frontend which I'm hoping to write in Angular coz why not?

 # How do I install it